‘The Promise’ Breaks Its Promise

 March 4, 2011 17 Comments

 The Channel 4 series The Promise finished on Sunday.
 I did not get around to seeing the final episode until today, being ill this week, and going to see the much more fun True Grit instead.
 Some are up in arms over alleged anti-Israel bias, and having reserved judgement until seeing the final episode, I can say it is true to a sickening extent.
-However, as this comes from Channel 4, which let Mahmoud Ahmadenijad deliver a TV address at Christmas, was anyone really surprised?
+However, as this comes from Channel 4, which let Mahmoud Ahmadenijad deliver a televised address at Christmas, was anyone really surprised?

 What was the show like?